 Tradition Four talks about the autonomy of each group, except as it affects other groups and members.
 Again this Tradition can be strengthened by lines of communication and unity, freeing the individual group from the arbitrary actions of another group.

-Our primary purpose, as expressed in the Fifth Tradition is, along with some of the other Traditions, the friend to many of us; a cure causing worse problems than the illness.
+Our primary purpose, as expressed in the Fifth Tradition is, along with some of the other Traditions, the reason we are writing this pamphlet.
+The hope that we can, in some way, carry the message of recovery more successfully and on a broader scale has been our motivation.